Dragon-KK/EE2016_MUP_LAB/README.md

 # EE2016_MUP_LAB
-We do the verilog.... done
+We do the verilog and AVR for now.....
-lets start AVR!!